Is your business or product about to reach an important anniversary?

 Tell your story.

-Write a press release that isn’t simply an announcement of your anniversary, but shows how relevant your anniversary is in 2013.
+Write a press release that isn’t simply an announcement of your anniversary, but shows how relevant your anniversary is in 2021.
 Talk about the economic climate changes your business has weathered.
 Mention other events that parallel your history.
 Showcase employees that have been with the company over its history.
+Has your business contributed to forming – or has it responded to – historical events?
 Allow readers to see some of what so many years of successful experience looks like.
 Perhaps provide helpful information about your area of business expertise.
 Be sure to tailor your news release to each particular media outlet you contact.
 Submit content or press releases to appropriate trade and business journals and other outlets.
-Don’t forget to post anniversary content through your social media accounts (LinkedIn, Facebook, YouTube, etc.) and blog.
+Don’t forget to post anniversary content on your blog and social media accounts.

 Let people see (and hear) your success.
 Include your anniversary logo and tagline on all communications materials.
 Teach employees how to use the logo in email signatures.
-Provide your employees with labels to use on existing stationery, invoices and envelopes, or integrate the anniversary logo into specially printed letterhead, invitations and other materials.
-Make sure all of your trade dress includes reference to your anniversary (trade booth graphics, employee recruitment posters, billboards, advertisements, brochures).
+Provide your employees with document headers or anniversary watermarks to use on electronic proposals and invoices or integrate the anniversary logo into specially printed letterhead, invitations, and other materials.
+Make sure all of your trade dress includes reference to your anniversary (employee recruitment postings, billboards, print and online advertisements, brochures, etc.).

 Show you care.